 Erosion vs Weathering

-Erosion and weathering are natural geological forces of nature that cause destruction of rocks and shape the surface of the earth.
-These processes are similar in nature in the sense that they take part in changing the topography of surface of earth but there are differences that need to be highlighted.
-Weathering refers to breaking up of rocks into smaller fragments as a result of forces of nature while erosion is a set of processes that involve winds, flowing water and movement of ice glaciers that take along the fragments created by weathering to newer locations.
+Distinguishing the difference between erosion and weathering becomes easy when you understand these two different processes.
+Erosion and weathering are natural geological forces of nature that cause the destruction of rocks and shape the surface of the earth.
+However, we can say that these processes are similar in nature in the sense that they take part in changing the topography of the surface of the earth, but there are differences that need to be highlighted.
+Weathering refers to breaking up of rocks into smaller fragments as a result of forces of nature while erosion is a set of processes that involve winds, flowing water, and movement of ice glaciers that take along the fragments created by weathering to newer locations.

-• Though both weathering and erosion help in reshaping the surface of earth, weathering is involved in breakage of rocks into smaller pieces whereas erosion it movement of these smaller fragments to newer locations as a result of blowing winds, flowing water and melting ice coupled with gravity.
+• Though both weathering and erosion help in reshaping the surface of the earth, weathering is involved in breakage of rocks into smaller pieces while erosion is the movement of these smaller fragments to newer locations as a result of blowing winds, flowing water, and melting ice coupled with gravity.

-• Weathering can be physical or chemical whereas erosion is plain movement of rock pieces from one place to another
+• Weathering can be physical, organic, or chemical whereas erosion is plain movement of rock pieces from one place to another.

 • It is because of both weathering and erosion that we get to see new geological features.
 We cannot stop weathering from happening.
 However, to stop erosion from happening people take different actions such as planting trees on hill tops.

 Both weathering and erosion are a continuous process that keeps on acting, all the time,on the surface of the earth.
 In that, first weathering takes place and then the erosion takes the broken rock pieces to new locations.
 These are natural processes that continue unabated.
 Both weathering and erosion are constantly at work to reshape the surface of the earth into mountains, valleys, rivers, and plains that are known as physical features.
 These physical features keep on changing on the geological time scale as a result of both these natural geological processes.